golang/website/_content/doc/go1.25.md

 <!-- go.dev/issue/34055 -->
-The `go` command now supports using a subdirectory of a repository as the path for a module root, using the syntax
-`<meta name="go-import" content="root-path vcs repo-url subdir">` to indicate that the `root-path` corresponds to the `subdir` of the `repo-url` with version control system `vcs`.
+The `go` command now supports using a subdirectory of a repository as the path for a module root, when [resolving a module path](/ref/mod#vcs-find) using the syntax `<meta name="go-import" content="root-path vcs repo-url subdir">` to indicate that the `root-path` corresponds to the `subdir` of the `repo-url` with version control system `vcs`.